carissarcb/vale-github-actions/test.md

 Over 500 languages are spoken including Hausa, Igbo, Yoruba, & English.

-There are more than 250 tribal groups with diverse cultures.
+There are more than 250 tribal groups with diverse cultures; lots of punctuation

 With a GDP of 450 billion dollars, Nigeria has the biggest economy in Africa and 26th in the world.